geological-survey-of-queensland/geological-properties-database/README.md

 * See [sosa:Result](https://www.w3.org/TR/vocab-ssn/#SOSAResult)

 #### Practical Usage
 * Conceptually each data point in a LAS file is a result (and a LAS file is a collection of samples), however it may be impractical or redundant to record this level of detail in the GeoProperties database when the original file contains that information and is the standard file type that is read and used by humans or software.
-Therefore the model allows for the entity to stop at sample to describe the las file and direct to associated documents (i.e. the LAS) without populating each cascading observation and result.
+Therefore the model allows for the entity to stop at sample to describe the las file and direct to associated documents (i.e. the LAS) without populating each cascading observation and result, or to be linked as a resource at the site level.
 * While theoretically there is a coherent chain from Ultimate Feature to Result it may be implicit, misleading, or superfluous to include each element e.g. a strike and dip measurement on an outcrop is an observation, but recording it as a survey of measurements recorded with a sample as a written notebook is most likely superfluous, of little value, unlikely to reference a findable object, and merely uses space in a catalogue and data store.
 * A seismic receiver location _is_ a site within a seismic line site, but in implementation the database will record lines and the receiver locations will remain within the referenced files (documents) or as sample locations.
+* Surveys as a collection of activities, and observations as activities that produce results, are complementary. e.g. a Seismic Survey includes the on-ground activities of setting up shotpoints and receivers, data capture, processing etc, a 2D or 3D seismic observation is the component of that survey that produces the data artefacts such as SEG-D.
+* Each processing step of a sample to the point of analysis can be represented as a chain of sub-samples leading back to an ultimate sample of interest.
+However commonly, only the original sample and the fully processed sample that that is analysed need to be represented.
+The full chain of processing can be recorded as a document (e.g. JSON, or laboratory report PDF) that is associated with the processed sample.

 ## Geological Properties Database conceptual data model
 <p align="center">